 In this video, I wanted to go through an excellent mini band exercise for your rotator cuff.

-The rotator cuff is the most common muscle that gets injured in the shoulder.
+The rotator cuff is the most common muscle group that gets injured in the shoulder.
 Having a wide variety of exercises that you can do in order to target the rotator cuff is very important.

 EXCELLENT Mini Band Exercise for the Rotator Cuff